enibundo/avg-pair-price/README.md

 The aim of this backend is to have an average price of 3 (or more) crypto exchanges for a given pair.

-As an example we will focus on the `BTCUSDT` pair but the solution is generic and could be used for many pairs.
+As an example we will focus on the `BTCUSDT` pair but the solution is generic.
+We can specify granularity of `ENABLED_PAIRS` per each exchange and `ENABLED_EXCHANGES` for the whole system.

 We will expose the average price of the requested pair through a REST API for our clients.